SAERXCIT/ToyEDR/README.md

 Listens on `\\.\pipe\TOYEDR_COMM` for PIDs of newly created processes in which to inject the hooking DLL.

-Warning: You can probably exploit this as a low-priv user !
+**Warning**: You can probably exploit this as a low-priv user !

 ## ToyEDR_injector

 DLL exporting a function loading another DLL in a remote process.
-For now only CreateRemoteThread(LoadLibraryA) is implemented.
+For now only `CreateRemoteThread(LoadLibraryA)` is implemented.

 Todo: implement manual PE injection, it's more fun.